-Box 4: Serving the Residents of Marah Rabah and Teqou in Area B
+Box 2.3 Serving the Residents of Marah Rabah and Tegou in Area B

-The village of Marah Rabah and the town of Teqou are both part of the Bethlehem governorate in central West Bank and lie within Area B. Marah Rabah has a population of over 1,320 while Teqou is home for 8,881 Palestinians.
-To provide good mobile coverage for the residents of these two areas, the Palestinian operator had to erect 3 towers in suboptimal locations in Area B due to the inability to build infrastructure in Area C. In a hypothetical situation where Area C restrictions are not applicable, the operator would be able to provide coverage to these two areas through placing a single tower in Area C.
+The village of Marah Rabah and the town of Teqou are both part of the Bethlehem governorate in central West Bank and lie within Area B. Marah Rabah has a population of over 1,320 while Teqou is home for 8,881 Palestinians.^a To provide good mobile coverage for the residents of these two areas, the Palestinian operator had to erect three towers in suboptimal locations in Area B due to the inability to build infrastructure in Area C. In a box continued next page hypothetical situation where Area C restrictions are not applicable, the operator would be able to provide coverage to these two areas through placing a single tower in Area C.